This post is part of our Behind the Bite series: deep dives into the dishes that we can’t stop thinking about.

 The dinner was just one of several recent events celebrating the 30th anniversary of the first denominación de origen of txakoli.
 Others included the first-ever large-scale D.O.
 Bizkaiko Txakolina tasting, as well as a photography exhibition documenting txakoli’s growth over the last few decades.

 These events, as well as press coverage in everything from Forbes to the New York Times, is proof that txakoli is taking a well-deserved place on the world stage.
 While it’s no longer the Basque Country’s best-kept secret, locals are proud of this iconic local product—and happy to share a bottle with anyone new to txakoli who they happen to meet in their neighborhood bar.
 Don’t be afraid to strike up a conversation!

 Want to learn more about txakoli and other Basque drinks?
 Devour Tours experts James and Ania show you a few of our favorites in the video below.

-Join us for a glass of txakoli at one of San Sebastian’s most emblematic bars on our Ultimate Pintxos & Wine Tour.
-It’s just one taste on an unforgettable foodie experience full of the Basque Country’s best bites—we hope to see you there!
+Join us for a glass of txakoli at one of San Sebastian’s most eclectic bars on our Pintxos Like a Local: Centro Neighborhood Pintxos Tour.
+It’s just one taste on an unforgettable foodie experience full of the Basque Country’s most traditional and innovative bites alike—we hope to see you there!